Frequently asked questions about VAQTA® (Hepatitis A Vaccine, Inactivated)

 The vaccination schedule for adults consists of a primary 1-mL dose of VAQTA that is administered intramuscularly, followed by a 1-mL booster dose of VAQTA administered intramuscularly 6 to 18 months later.
 There is a 12-month window of opportunity to administer the second dose of VAQTA after the first dose of VAQTA.

-At what age can VAQTA® (Hepatitis A Vaccine, Inactivated) be given?
+At what age can VAQTA be given?

 VAQTA can be given to appropriate patients starting at 12 months of age.

-What is the efficacy of VAQTA® (Hepatitis A Vaccine, Inactivated)?
+What is the efficacy of VAQTA?

-A clinical study in children 12 through 23 months of age was conducted to evaluate the efficacy of VAQTA against hepatitis A after each of the first and second doses.
+A clinical trial in children 12–23 months assessed protection against hepatitis A after the first and second doses.

 In combined clinical studies of children and adolescents, the efficacy of VAQTA against hepatitis A was evaluated after each of the first and second doses.